dask-contrib/dask-histogram/docs/intro.rst

 which inherits from :class:`boost_histogram.Histogram` and overrides the ``fill`` function such that it is aware of chunked/partitioned Dask collections.

+We say Dask collections instead of only Dask arrays because dask-histogram supports :py:obj:`dask.dataframe.DataFrame` as input data anywhere that columnar arrays are supported, and :py:obj:`dask.dataframe.Series` anywhere that 1D arrays are supported.
+When mixing collections care must be taken to ensure the partionining of :py:obj:`DataFrame <dask.dataframe.DataFrame>` and :py:obj:`Series
+<dask.dataframe.Series>` inputs are compatible with the chunking of
+:py:obj:`Array <dask.array.Array>` inputs.

 Additional components include the NumPy-like :func:`dask_histogram.histogram`, :func:`dask_histogram.histogram2d`,